Replayboys/rpb-ecirgb-to-exr/README.md

-# ECI RGB to ACEScg Converter
+# ECI RGB to Linear sRGB Converter

-This tool converts ECI RGB TIFF files to ACEScg color space using OpenImageIO (OIIO).
+This tool converts ECI RGB TIFF files to linear sRGB color space using OpenImageIO (OIIO).
 The conversion is performed using a direct matrix transformation without requiring an external OCIO configuration.

 ## Requirements